Academic Program Guide

 Forecasting cards are a list of grade-level classes available for student selection.
 Forecasting cards are year and grade-level specific.
 Please make sure your card is the correct grade-level for your selections.
 Courses offered in yearly rotation are correct on the Forecasting card.

-The classes listed in our Curriculum Guide below are all of the classes we offer.
-When making your forecasting selections refer to the Forecasting card for the classes being offered.
-When selecting classes, make sure you meet the prerequisites and grade-level availability limitations.
-Use the planning tools above when planning ahead for high school Pathway Endorsements - especially with classes not offered every year.
+The courses listed in our Curriculum Guide below are all of the courses we offer.
+When making your forecasting selections refer to the Forecasting card for the classes being offered in each year.
+Make sure you meet the prerequisites and grade-level availability limitations when selecting a course.
+Use the planning tools when planning ahead for high school Pathway Endorsements - especially with classes not offered every year.
 Work with your Counselor if you have questions.

 Core Academics